swathikiran86/pig-Hive-programmming-on-StackExchange-data/README.md

 Tasks Performed:

-  1. Extracted the data from the StackExchange database using mysql commands Acquired the top 200,000 posts by viewcount (see notes on Data Acquisition, you do not need MR/Pig/Hive for this task)
+  1. Extracted the data from the StackExchange database using mysql commands Acquired the top 200,000 posts by viewcount.

+     Refer to datafetchingCountQueries file for details

   2. Using MapReduce/Pig/Hive as required
     Using pig or mapreduce, extracted, transformed and loaded the data as applicable to get :